-House price growth slows as living costs tighten
+House prices drop for fourth month in a row

 - Published

-The annual rate of house price growth more than halved last month as the rising cost of living and higher interest rates hit home.
+The average house price in the UK fell for the fourth month in a row in December, as the rising cost of living and higher interest rates hit home.

-December prices rose by 2% against the same month in 2021, said Halifax, the slowest growth since late 2019.
+December prices fell by 1.5% compared to November, meaning the average house price is now £281,272, said Halifax.

 The bank said uncertainty about how the cost of living will impact household bills, as well as rising interest rates, is slowing the housing market.

+It expects buyers and sellers to "remain cautious" over the coming year.

-However, December's monthly fall was lower than the decline of 2.4% seen in November, even taking into account the expected seasonal slowdown, said Halifax mortgages director Kim Kinnaird.
+December's monthly fall was lower than the decline of 2.4% seen in November, even taking into account the expected seasonal slowdown, said Halifax mortgages director Kim Kinnaird.

-"As we've seen over the past few months, uncertainties about the extent to which cost of living increases will impact household bills, alongside rising interest rates, is leading to an overall slowing of the market," she said.
+On an annual basis house prices grew by 2% compared with December 2021 - the slowest rise since late 2019.

+It was also sharply lower than the 4.6% annual increase seen in November.